ggwpez/sxlb/README.md

 `sudo apt-get install bochs`

 ##Testing
-Compile it and start bpchs with:
+Compile it and start bochs with:
 `make start`

+Cleanup is done with:
+`make clean`